Optimal qubit circuits for quantum-enhanced telescopes: Setup

-\textit{Setup}.---To explain the basic principle of our procedures, we will consider the case where there are two telescopes that can receive the stellar photons.
+To explain the basic principle of our procedures, we will consider the case where there are two telescopes that can receive the stellar photons.
 For weak sources, the average photon number per mode $\epsilon$ is much less than one, so we model the source as a weak thermal state~\cite{Tsang2011}, \be \ee where $\ket{1_L 0_R}$ corresponds to one photon coming to the left ($L$) telescope and zero photons coming to the right ($R$) telescope, and similar for the other terms.
+The state \eqref{eq:psi-star} represents a theoretical model of incoming stellar radiation, where one assumes that the probability of getting more than one stellar photon at the telescopes is negligible.

+We assume that $\epsilon$ is a known, small \footnote{The assumption of small $\epsilon$ is reasonable since the number of photons arriving from a black body source in the same quantum state at a given time is given by Planck distribution.
+For optical frequencies, this number is very much smaller than unity for all sources that are not much hotter than a few thousand degrees, because their peak emissivity lies in the infrared \cite{mandel1979photon}.} parameter that can be estimated by other methods that are less sensitive to noise \cite{Tsang2011, J_Monnier_review}.
+Observe that if Eq. (\ref{eq:psi-star}) is valid, but the telescopes receive photons from sources other than the one of interest, then the information about these sources will be encoded within the visibility function.
+For example, the constant background, when Fourier transformed, becomes a sharp peak near the origin.

+The goal of the measurement scheme is often supported by an ancilla state that is interacted with the incoming stellar state (\ref{eq:psi-star}).
+The goal is to extract information about the visibility $\mathcal{V}$ from the incoming state.
+In the end, the probabilities of possible measurement outcomes should depend on $\mathcal{V}$.

-Note that each mode is a single-rail optical qubit, where the computational basis states are the absence (0) and presence (1) of a photon.
-The protocol's goal is to determine the \textit{complex visibility} $\nu$, which depends on the source intensity distribution and is a function of the baseline connecting two telescopes.
-Given the visibility as a function of baseline, one can use the van Cittert-Zernike theorem to determine the intensity profile of the source \cite{van_Cittert_Zernike_1, van_Cittert_Zernike}.
-For all protocols, we will consider both a point source, for which $\nu=e^{-i\Phi}$, as well as an extended source, for which $\nu=ge^{-i\Phi}$, where $g$ is a real and positive amplitude.
+One can treat each mode as a single-rail optical qubit where the computational basis states are the absence (0) and presence (1) of a photon.
+The protocol's goal is to determine the \textit{complex visibility} $\mathcal{V}$, which depends on the source intensity distribution and is a function of the baseline connecting two telescopes.
+Given the visibility as a function of baseline, one can use the van Cittert--Zernike theorem to determine the intensity profile of the source \cite{van_Cittert_Zernike_1, van_Cittert_Zernike}.
+For all protocols, we will consider both a point source, for which $\mathcal{V}=e^{-i\Phi}$, as well as an extended source, for which $\mathcal{V}=ge^{-i\Phi}$, where $g$ is a real and positive amplitude.